Dawson County Vehicle Impound Guide

 • • Check if your auto insurance covers towing/storage (some policies do)

-Being arrested for a DUI in Dawson, Georgia can be a stressful and confusing experience.
-On top of legal worries, you're likely also concerned about your vehicle, which is usually impounded after a DUI arrest.
-This guide provides you with the immediate, practical information you need to retrieve your car and understand the process in Dawson, GA.
+Being arrested for DUI in Dawson County, Georgia, is a stressful experience.
+Besides the legal implications, you're likely worried about your car, which is usually impounded after a DUI arrest.
+This guide provides the immediate, practical information you need to retrieve your vehicle and understand the process in Dawson County, GA.

 Your Vehicle After a DUI Arrest

-When you're arrested for DUI with a Blood Alcohol Content (BAC) of 0.08 or higher in Georgia, police will typically impound your vehicle.
+When arrested for DUI in Georgia, especially with a Blood Alcohol Content (BAC) of 0.08 or higher, law enforcement will typically impound your vehicle.
 This is standard procedure to ensure public safety and prevent further potential violations.
-It's crucial to act quickly to retrieve your car to minimize storage fees and avoid further complications.
+Acting quickly to retrieve your car is essential to minimize storage fees and avoid further complications.

 Where Is Your Car?

 The first step is locating your vehicle.
-It will be at an official impound lot contracted by the Dawson Police Department or Dawson County Sheriff's Office.
+It will be at an official impound lot contracted by the Dawson County Sheriff's Office.

 How to Find Your Vehicle

-• Reference your case number: When you call, have your case number or citation number ready.
+• Reference your booking number: When you call, have your booking number ready.
 This will help them locate your vehicle information faster.

 What You Need to Retrieve Your Vehicle